Blackburn: Olsson, Williamson, Kazim-Richards & Etuhu injured

 Olsson's injury was suffered after he was hit in the face with a ball during training on Friday, causing internal bleeding behind his eye.

 Williamson was hurt in the 2-0 defeat at Hull on Tuesday, while Etuhu has not featured at first-team level since 15 December.

-One positive for Appleton from Saturday's goalless draw was the performance of winger David Bentley, who made his first start for Rovers since returning to the club on loan from Tottenham and played the full 90 minutes.
+One positive for Appleton from Saturday's goalless draw was the performance of winger David Bentley, who made his first start for Rovers since and played the full 90 minutes.